dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ref<$ro> int Identity<$ro>(ref<$ro> int i)
 {
-    // okay: has ref lifteime $ro which is equal to $ro return ref i;
+    // okay: has ref lifetime $ro which is equal to $ro return ref i;

-    // okay: has ref lifetime $heap which is >= $ro int[] array = new int[42];
+    // okay: has ref lifetime $heap which convertible $ro int[] array = new int[42];
     return ref array[0];

-    // error: has ref lifetime $local which has no relationship to $a hence
+    // error: has ref lifetime $local which has no conversion to $a hence
     // it's illegal
     int local = 42;
     return ref local;